SolidRusT/srt-nolag-platform/DEPLOYMENTS.md

 *  [Update Repo](#update-local-github-repository) update local repository with remote repository
 *  [Pull running configs](#pull-running-configs) pull configs from a running server
 *  [Commit Changes](#commit-local-changes) commit your changes to your local copy of this github repository
-*  [Push Release](#push-local-repository-changes) push and merge your local changes into the remote github repository
+*  [Update GitHub](#push-local-repository-changes) push and merge your local changes into the remote github repository
-*  [Update Distribution](#update-srt-distribution) update SolidRusT distribution server from the remote github repository
+*  [Update SRT Distribution](#update-srt-distribution) update SolidRusT distribution server from the remote github repository

 ### SRT Playbooks (how-to)
 #### Clone remote GitHub Repository